 3) 'prescriptive' – provides a series of outcomes based on a variety of actions that can be taken and ways in which to continue tracking results.

 With the varying ways in which analysis tools provide us with such information, bringing in a trained consultant who can understand the meaning of such results and come up with new syntheses between different cross-referenced points is the only way in which bosses can be helped to make data-driven decisions.
 As Brain McCarthy, director of analytics strategy at Accenture, says; “companies are trying to figure out how to extract value from all the noise” and this is where the role of the consultant becomes key.

-Consultants don't need to compete with computers, they just need to understand the new options out there for data analysis and adapt to the changing environment.
 As businesses increasingly become more reliant on digital for their operational improvement and strategic outlook, consultants have to keep up and become skilled in the technology availble to delivery results.